Trophosome

 A trophosome is a highly vascularised organ found in some animals that houses symbiotic bacteria that provide food for their host.
-Trophosomes are located in the coelomic cavity in the vestimentiferan tube worms (Siboglinidae, e.g. the giant tube worm Riftia pachyptila) and in symbiotic flatworms of the genus Paracatenula.
+Trophosomes are contained by the coelom of tube worms (family Siboglinidae, e.g. the giant tube worm Riftia pachyptila) and in the body of symbiotic flatworms of the genus Paracatenula.

 Organization

-Initially, the trophosome in frenulates and vestimentiferans had been identified as a mesodermal tissue.
+Initially, the trophosome in frenulates and vestimentiferans, which are now classified as members of the Siboglinidae, had been identified as a mesodermal tissue.
 The discovery of bacteria inside the trophosomal tissue only occurred in 1981 when the ultrastructure of trophosome of several frenulate species and of Sclerolinum brattstromi was studied.
 The bacteriocytes and symbionts composed of 70.5% and 24.1% of the trophosome's volume respectively.
 Generally, trophosome extends over the entire trunk region between the two longitudinal blood vessels from immediately posterior to the ventral ciliary band of the forepart to the posterior end of the trunk delineated by the septum between trunk and first opisthosomal segment.
 The trophosome can be differentiated between anterior and a posterior area due to incremental changes in host tissue organization, the amount of bacteriocytes, the size and shape of symbionts.
 The trophosome consisted anteriorly of a small number of bacteriocytes and extensive mesenchyma, while the posterior of trophosome subsequently consisted of a large population of bacteriocytes and a peripheral peritoneum.

 Bacteriocytes and symbionts

-The bacteriocyte cytoplasm is abundant in glycogen and contained some electron-dense, round-shape granules.
-Mitochondria and the rough endoplastic reticulum is low in number.
+The bacteriocyte cytoplasm is abundant in glycogen and contains some electron-dense, round-shape granules.
+Mitochondria and the rough endoplastic reticulum are low in number.
 Throughout the anterior trophosome region, the nuclei were mainly oval but irregularity in the shape of the nuclei is observed in the posterior trophosome region.
 The cell wall of the symbionts composed of an outer membrane and a cytoplasmic membrane typical of gram-negative bacteria.
 Symbionts were often embedded separately in the symbiosome membrane adjacent to the bacterial cell wall except when they are proliferating.
 In such case, proliferating symbionts are frequently found in the anterior trophosome region.